-Subjects include-
+Subjects include

 - Concepts of environmental change;

-- Communicating social change
+- Ecosystem service provision and maintenance of biodiversity;

-- Cities and communities
+- Ecological assessment and restoration

-- Diets and health;
+- Environmental politics and economics;

 - Energy provision issues;

-- Environmental politics and economics;

-- Food markets, culture, agriculture and sustainability;

 - Future scenario planning;

+- Land use, flooding, climate and soil carbon.

+- Land and resource management in cities;

 - Natural materials in construction and use;

-- Theoretical approaches to social change
+- Sustainable food production, crop management and soil ecology;

 - Transformational adaptation (vulnerability, risk, resilience and adaptive capacity);

-Please see https://cat.org.uk/courses-and-training/graduate-school/studying/students/ for the Programme specification and separate module specifications.
+Please see https://gse.cat.org.uk/index.php/programme-specifications for the Programme specification and separate module specifications.

 The programme can be studied on-site at CAT or at distance.
-We offer 'blended learning', which means that each module is offered on site and at distance, and all students, regardless of whether they choose to attend onsite or learn from distance, are supported through the virtual learning environment, Canvas, which is accessed online.
+We offer blended learning, which means that each module is offered on site and at distance, and all students, regardless of whether they choose to attend onsite or learn from distance, are supported through the virtual learning environment, Canvas, which is accessed online.